How to make people aware that there are solutions to Earth’s ailing condition and that YOU can help clean up, repair and protect our planet.

 Today marks one year since we started 366solutions and we have posted one solution per day – now a whole year’s worth – on this site.
 You can find out more about the solutions by clicking on various links throughout 366solutions.com, or download all solutions through these links:

 This is, like our website, a work song rather than a Work of Art.
-If you would like to come on board and join with others in singing this Resolutionary Anthem, we encourage you to download the sheet music at no cost…all we ask is that you if you do perform the anthem, please send us a recording so that we may upload it to 366solutions.com and www.sophiadady.com and promote you on our social media as a way of saying ‘Thank You’!
+If you would like to come on board and join with others in singing this Resolutionary Anthem, we encourage you to download the sheet music at no cost…all we ask is that you if you do perform the anthem, please send us a recording so that, with the required permission, we may upload it to 366solutions.com and www.sophiadady.com and promote you on our social media as a way of saying ‘Thank You’!

 14,000 miles away they judge because they can

 In their plush offices very tall and grand